criticalreading/criticalreading.github.io/aboutus.md

 ---
 layout: page
-subtitle: About Us
+title: About Us
-subsubtitle: A Little Story
+subtitle: A Little Story
 ---

 ### About Elliott